erickcastelli/phasex/README.md

 Finally, you need a working copy of Shapeit4 (https://odelaneau.github.io/shapeit4/) and Beagle 4.1 (https://faculty.washington.edu/browning/beagle/b4_1.html)

-## Manuscripts using phasex:
-- Castelli et al. Immunogenetics of resistance to SARS-CoV-2 infection in discordant couples.
-MedRxiv (doi 10.1101/2021.04.21.21255872)
-- Naslavsky et al. Whole-genome sequencing of 1,171 elderly admixed individuals from the largest Latin American metropolis (São Paulo, Brazil).
-BioRxiv (doi 10.1101/2020.09.15.298026)
-- Sonon et al. Peripheral spectrum neurological disorder after arbovirus infection is associated with HLA-F variants among Northeastern Brazilians.
-Infect Genet Evol.
-2021 Apr 8;92:104855. doi: 10.1016/j.meegid.2021.104855
-- Sonon et al. Human leukocyte antigen (HLA)-F and -G gene polymorphisms and haplotypes are associated with malaria susceptibility in the Beninese Toffin children.
-Infect Genet Evol.
-2021 Mar 27;92:104828. doi: 10.1016/j.meegid.2021.104828
-- Weiss et al. KIR2DL4 genetic diversity in a Brazilian population sample: implications for transcription regulation and protein diversity in samples with different ancestry backgrounds.
-Immunogenetics.
-2021 Jun;73(3):227-241. doi: 10.1007/s00251-021-01206-9
+## How to cite PHASEX:
-- Souza et al. Hla-C genetic diversity and evolutionary insights in two samples from Brazil and Benin.
+Plase cite Souza et al. Hla-C genetic diversity and evolutionary insights in two samples from Brazil and Benin.
 HLA.
 2020 Oct;96(4):468-486. doi: 10.1111/tan.13996
-- Ramos et al. A large familial cluster and sporadic cases of frontal fibrosing alopecia in Brazil reinforce known human leucocyte antigen (HLA) associations and indicate new HLA susceptibility haplotypes.
-J Eur Acad Dermatol Venereol.
-2020 Oct;34(10):2409-2413. doi: 10.1111/jdv.16629
-- and many others...

 ## How to use phasex:
 PHASEX used shapeit4 to phase bi-allelic variants (considering the PS field) and BEAGLE 4.1 to phase multiallelic variants considering the scaffold inferred by Shapeit4.